mitchellporter/EGTextView/README.md

 ## EIGTextView

-UITextView subclasses with an attributed placeholder that change into floating labels when the fields are populated with text.Released under the [MIT license](LICENSE.txt).
+Swift!
+Custom UITextView for adjust height with the text content size.
+Solve Chinese characters‘s content offset problem.
+Also have an attributed placeholder.
+Released under the [MIT license](LICENSE.txt).

 *Used by millions of people in the their apps!* Is your app using it?
 [Let me know!](mailto:lihao_ios@hotmail.com)